AustinCodingAcademy/PHPIntro/Lessons/Day 4: Built-in Functions.md

 ## Daily objective

-What do you want students to be able to do by the end of the class?
+* Students will be able to understand and recall the 3 aspects of what a function does:
+    0. Take inputs
+    1. Do stuff (can have side effects)
+    2. Return an output
+* Students will be able to identify what a function call looks like in an excerpt PHP code

 ## Instructional plan